A contrast between hidden valleys in the North Downs and the Darent Valley Path through three interesting villages.

 Take the train nearest to 09:45 from Blackfriars (or Victoria) to Eynsford for the Main Walk.
 For the Short Walk, take the train nearest to 10:15.

 On the Main Walk the suggested place to stop for lunch is Otford, after about 8½ km.
-The walk route joins the High Street opposite a large Chef & Brewer pub, the Bull (01959-523198); the alternative is a traditional village pub overlooking the pond, the Woodman (01959-522195).
+The walk route joins the High Street opposite the Bull (01959-523198); the alternative is a traditional village pub overlooking the pond, the Woodman (01959-522195).

 There used to be an even greater choice of pubs on this walk.
-In the hamlet of Romney Street the Fox & Hounds closed in 2014, and in Otford the Crown closed in 2015.
+The Fox & Hounds in Romney Street closed in 2014; the Crown in Otford closed in 2015; and the Two Brewers in Shoreham has become a weekend-only restaurant.

 There are plenty of opportunities for refreshment in Eynsford, with the suggested place being the Riverside Tea Room (01322-861551; open to 4.30pm weekdays & 4pm at weekends, but may stay open later if called in advance).
 If you get there too late or want stronger fare, the Plough (01322-862281) has a fine riverside location.
 A short detour along the main road will reveal the Malt Shovel Inn (01322-862164), the Five Bells (01322-863135) and the Castle Hotel (01322-863162).

-Unless you divert into Shoreham there are no refreshment places between Otford and Eynsford on the longer afternoon route, but on the shorter route a convenient place to break for refreshment is the Lullingstone Café in the Country Park Visitor Centre (01322-865995; open to 4.30pm summer, 3.30pm winter).
+Unless you divert into Shoreham there are no refreshment places between Otford and Eynsford on the longer afternoon route, but on the shorter route a convenient place for a mid-afternoon break is the Lullingstone Café in the Country Park Visitor Centre (01322-865995; open to 5pm summer, 3.30pm winter).

-If you finish in Shoreham the walk route goes past all the lunch pubs listed above, plus a tearoom at the Shoreham Aircraft Museum (01959-524416; open to 5pm on summer weekends).
+If you finish in Shoreham the walk route goes past all the lunch pubs listed above, plus a couple of tearooms on its High Street: one at the Shoreham Aircraft Museum (01959-524416; open to 4.30pm on summer weekends); and the Honey Pot Café & Tea Rooms (07546-696623; open to 4.30pm Wed–Thu, 5pm Fri–Sun).
 Tea might also be available at the church on summer Sundays.

 After the walk, we would love to get your feedback